medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 ./scripts/deploy-bot-layer.sh
 ```

-See the [Creating and sharing Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) guide to learn more.
+See the [Medplum Bot Layer](/docs/bots/bot-lambda-layer) guide to learn more.

 ## Ongoing